Skateboardb/the-best-news/README.md

 This is for anyone who reads Buzzfeed articles or wants to see an example of an article scraper that dynamically displays content at the click of a button.
 I chose Buzzfeed because the articles are free to access...
 No other reason.

 ## What's under the hood?
-Several technologies have been pulled together to make this happen:
+Several technologies were carefully stitched together to make this happen:
 * NodeJS
 * NPM
 * Express